SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                 }
             }
             @Tab("macOS 15 and Older") {
-                The close button or back button uses a plain text design with primary color foreground, gradient background, shadow, and white-to-black gradient border for depth, placed at the bottom for `default` or top for `compact` and `prominent`.
+                For macOS 15 and earlier, the close/back button is a plain text design with primary color foreground, gradient background, shadow, and white-to-black gradient border, placed at the bottom (`default`) or top (`compact`/`prominent`).
+Hiding it ensures programmatic dismissal.
                 @TabNavigator {
                     @Tab("Default") {
-                        The close button or back button is a plain text design with primary color foreground, placed at the bottom.
+                        The close/back button is a plain text design, placed at the bottom.
+Hiding it supports controlled dismissal for critical tasks.
                         @Row(numberOfColumns: 2) {
                             @Column(size: 1) {
                                 @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-Default-macOS15", alt: "Close Button Visible") {